orsonteodoro/oiledmachine-overlay/README.md

 sanitizer since many top 50 vulnerabilities per month rankings will be mitigated.
 To enable it, set CFLAGS_HARDENED_TOLERANCE_USER=1.80 for ARCH=amd64 or CFLAGS_HARDENED_TOLERANCE_USER=1.5.
-For ARCH=amd64, this is about -O0 worst case with heavy swap.
-For ARCH=arm64, this is about -O0 best case with light swap.
+For ARCH=amd64, this is about -O0 worst case with heavy swapping.
+For ARCH=arm64, this is about -O0 best case with light swapping to no swapping.

 While it may upset minimalists, this forced mitigation may prevent some classes of real world cost loss.